bigman1170/Obsidian-Notes/Sessions Raw/Session 04.md

 	3/1/24 Session 04

-Elven long sword [TBT] Sentient elf blood
+Elven long sword [TBT] Sentient elf blood - Joe
 	Scores hit on 19 20
 	Can cast [Minor Illusion]
 	You can use an action to call an elf shadow, it appears within 120 ft it uses the Stats of a shadow.